-The total of 80 is welcome enws given the speculation the buy could be capped at 48.
+The total of 80 is welcome news given the speculation the buy could be capped at 48.

-A defence insider informed the UK Defence Journal of a live wbecast given today by the First Sea Lord.
+A defence insider informed the UK Defence Journal of a live webcast given today by the First Sea Lord.

 “The First Sea Lord has just said 60 F-35, then maybe more up to around 80 for 4 deployable squadrons.”

-According to the recently released Defence Command Paper released today titled ‘Defence in a Competitive Age’, the UK intends to increase the fleet size beyond the 48 F-35 aircraft it has already ordered.
+According to the recently released Defence Command Paper titled ‘Defence in a Competitive Age’, the UK intends to increase the fleet size beyond the 48 F-35 aircraft it has already ordered.